oac0de/Spotify-Sound-Of-Future-Prediction/README.md

 **Best RMSE: LSTM with differenced data**
 <img src='~/../Images/best_lstm_loss_curve.png'>

+### Brief Intro to LSTM Neural Networks
+So how do LSTM's work exactly?
+To start, LSTM stands for Long-Short Term Memory.
+Like other Neural Networks, there are layers and hidden layers which can be fine-tuned.
+However the nature of what is going on with this Recurrent Neural Network (RNN) is a bit different.
+LSTM's models essentially give greater weight to short term data points, while forgetting older, long-term data points.
+The data must be sequenced into a series of input steps (which you define) for each output step (step being the value for that point in time).
+The output step is then fed back into the next sequence of input steps, forgetting the oldest step.

 ### Forecasting Future Values with Best LSTM Model
 Here is a chart representing the forecasts to 2025 for all features which were normalized (and could fit on the same y-axis):
 <img src='~/../Images/forecasted_normalized_features.png'>